atomantic/dockerized/README.md

 export APP_PORT_EXTERNAL=4103
 # the port your app listens on (will not conflict with other apps)
 export APP_PORT_INTERNAL=3000
-# the VM name for the virtualbox VM.
-You can leave this as dockerized-vm and put all your apps in that virtualbox image
-export VM_NAME="default"
 # the docker hub repo.
 Leave this alone for now
 export DOCKER_REPO="hub.docker.com:5000"
-# The time it takes to create your docker image.
-# The app bootstrap will delay launching the browser for this many seconds
-# on first `dev init` call
-export VM_CREATE_TIME=120
 ```

 ## docker-compose.tmpl
-At runtime, we will use this as a template for creating the `docker-compose.yml` file, which will add your current working directory as the source for the rsync to the docker nodes.
+At runtime, we will use this as a template for creating the `docker-compose.yml` file, which will add your current working directory as the source for the docker nodes.
 Since this path might be different on multiple developer machines, we use the template and add `docker-compose.yml` to `.gitignore`

 ## Dockerfile
 This is the file that defines your actual Application.
 This is what will build both your local development environment and your production environment--YES, they are the same!